amrisi/amr-guidelines/amr.md

 1986, Carpenter 1992].
 AMR’s formal origins are in unification systems [Kay 1979, Knight 1989, Moore 1989] and natural language generation [Mann 1982, Elhadad 1988, Knight & Hatzivassiloglou 1995].
-Predicates senses and core semantic roles in AMR are drawn from the amazing OntoNotes project.
+Predicates senses and core semantic roles in AMR are drawn from the **amazing OntoNotes project**.

 AMR does not say anything about how it wants to be processed.
 It is closer to English than to other languages.
 It is not an interlingua.